gmlang/ezplot-book/manuscript/04-01-regular-barchart.md

 ![](images/barplot_resp_mpaa_cnt_p2-1.png)

-To summarise, `mk_barplot_resp()` aggregates the y values for each x category before making a bar chart.
-Now we know this, we can use it to plot the total boxoffice for each MPAA rating.
+So `mk_barplot_resp()` aggregates the y values for each x category before drawing a bar chart.
+Now we know this, and let's use it to plot the total boxoffice for each MPAA rating.

 ```r